CHR-onicles/SpotlightProgram/README.md

 # SpotlightProgram
-Notebook Script to extract, rename or delete selected images from Spotlight Photos hidden folder to a folder on your desktop.
+Python Script to extract, rename or delete selected images from Spotlight Photos hidden folder to a folder on your desktop.

 ## NB:
 - <b>Paths</b> must be changed as it will be different on different computers.